 Nguyễn Thị Thanh Phương, a worker in Thủ Đức District’s Linh Xuân Ward, said she and other roommates usually did nothing but sleep and cook and sleep again on weekends.

-Phương said she has spent roughly 15 years working in HCM City, but has never been to the cinema or any park.
+Phương said she has spent roughly 15 years working in

 “I’ve been stuck on the garment machine all day and don’t even have time for dating,” Phương said.

 For male workers, drinking is the most popular recreational activity during weekends.

 Some beers, boiled eggs and instant noodles with vegetables are good snacks as they get drunk.

 Phạm Thanh Thôi from

 They had few chances to get familiar with the city and try to save as much money as possible—except for what they’re willing to spend on alcohol.